 For the cruising ships and barges, the number of guests may vary from 20 - 120 , so check the size of your boat before booking.

 Some tours use public transport, which you use with your tour guide (who purchases the tickets).
 This is mostly the case in regions where public transport is more convenient than vehicle use.
 Switzerland would be a typical example of this, also Bavaria, which is small and well served by train and bus transport.
-It is a great way to travel and with a local guide, it is more fun!
+It is a great way to travel and with a local guide and it is more fun!

 There is no predetermined fitness level required for any of our tours and it is up to the individual as to how energetic they feel!
 Some walking is included in all of the tours for site seeing but this can be adjusted to suit any issues you may have, just make sure you discuss this at the time of booking.
 Some people may prefer to wait in a nice coffee shop when the group climbs hills and explores villages, or you may like to just go halfway at your own pace and meet in a coffee shop when the rest of the group returns.

-In many cases, we can tailor your experience for you.
+In many cases, we can tailor your experience.
 Our cycling and walking tours, however, require a moderate level of fitness, and the hiking and skiing requires a greater level.
 Check the cycling and walking tours for the level of difficulty (1-4) and if you are concerned about the cycling, there is usually the option of an electric assisted bike., for both Hotel & Bike and Barge & Bike Tours

 We cannot guarantee a laundry facility at every accommodation, although most hotels offer an in-house service of laundry and dry-cleaning.
 There will most certainly be access to laundry facilities at some point during your tour.